ForgeRock/fr-config-manager/packages/fr-config-push/README.md

 `fr-config-push secrets`

 The `--prune` option can be used with the `secrets` command to remove any unused versions of each secret being pushed.
 This will remove any versions that are not loaded (although note that because of the way the secrets API works, the latest version will not be removed, whether loaded or not).

+`fr-config-push iga-workflows`

+The `--name` option may be used to specify a specific workflow by its name.

+The `--draft` version pushes the workflow as a draft, which needs to be published before use.
+By default, workflows are pushed as published - i.e. live - versions.